xhan7279/se-challenge-payroll/README.md

 Please modify `README.md` to add:

-1. Instructions on how to build/run your application
+1.Install
+pip install -r requirements.txt cd src python app.py website will be running at 127.0.0.1:5001

-1. A paragraph or two about what you are particularly proud of in your implementation, and why.
+2.A paragraph or two about what you are particularly proud of in your implementation, and why.
+The back-end is designed in a modular structure with ORM layer, services and resource endpoints, as it is easier to develop and test.
+Database and UI are lightweighted and implemented with sqlite and JavaScript.

 ## Submission Instructions